spdx/spdx-spec/chapters/usage-profile.md

 ### 31.5.2 Intent

-Description of the built date of the package for strict identification of the prerequisite assumptions of usage scope by the package supplyer.
+Description of the built date of the package for strict identification of the prerequisite assumptions of usage scope by the package supplier.
-It's recoreded from build system tools or date field of the package file.
+It should recorded from build system tools or date field of the package file.

 ### 31.5.3 Examples